Tiendil/feeds.fun/README.md

 Pay attention.
 There are different directories layouts in the repository and in the docker containers => paths for migrations should be with only a single `ffun` directory.

-## Upgrade to a new version
+## Upgrade to new versions

-While the project is in initial development, you should upgrade backed sequentially version by version.
+You should always keep versions of the backend and frontend in sync.

+Open [CHANGELOG](CHANGELOG.md) and look at which versions require DB migrations.
+You should upgrade to the first of them, run migrations and only after that upgrade to the next version.

 Algorithm:

+- Stop services.
-- install the next version
+- Install the next version.
-- apply migrations `ffun migrate`
+- Run `ffun migrate`.

-**DO NOT SKIP VERSIONS.** Migrations could drastically change between versions.
-Each backend version only guarantees compatibility with the previous one.
+- Start services.
+You can skip this step if you plan to upgrade to the next version immediately.

+Also, pay attention to breaking changes and notes in the CHANGELOG.